Conference Vetting System

 The scientific programme, the geographic location, the conference venue, the hospitality, the registration packages benefits, the communication.

-A new approach to assessment of Third-Party Educational Events
+A common approach to assessment of Third-Party Educational Events

-Since 1st January 2021, with a 6-month pilot period, both platforms are aligned in most aspects:
+Since 1st January 2021 both platforms are aligned in most aspects:

-• Both platforms operate independently from EFPIA and MedTech Europe, via a common Compliance team, to ensure objectivity and independence in conference assessments.
+• Both platforms operate independently from EFPIA and MedTech Europe, via a common Compliance team (CVS team), to ensure objectivity and independence in conference assessments.

 • e4ethics is aligned with the CVS criteria and approach, including the online proactive submissions by companies or congress organisers (Professional Congress Organisers as well as scientific societies).

-• The submission procedure and appeal process is identical for both systems.
+• The submission procedure and appeal process are identical for both systems.

-The type of Events qualifying for review will remain different:
+The type of Events qualifying for review remained different:

-• For Events assessed under e4ethics, only those that qualify as major international Events taking place in the countries within the scope of the EFPIA Code, will be reviewed.
-Events in which Healthcare Professionals coming from more than 5 countries may take part and which are expected to attract a significant number of participants (at least 500), will be looked at
+• For Events assessed under e4ethics, only those that qualify as major international Events taking place in the countries within the scope of the EFPIA Code, are reviewed.
+Events in which Healthcare Professionals coming from more than 5 countries may take part and which are expected to attract a significant number of participants (at least 500), are looked at

-• Events attended by delegates coming from at least two countries of MedTech Europe geographical scope; and
+• The Events are attended by delegates coming from at least two countries of MedTech Europe geographical scope; or

-Assessment outcomes are binding for all member companies as of 1st January 2021, whether EFPIA and/or MedTech Europe.
-As it is already the case for MedTech Europe members, all companies need to receive a positive assessment, to support an Event.
+Assessment outcomes are binding for all member companies since 1st January 2021, whether EFPIA and/or MedTech Europe.

-The type of support remains regulated under the respective EFPIA and MedTech Europe Codes.
-As such, what and how EFPIA member companies can support Events and Healthcare Professionals, will differ from MedTech Europe member companies.
-The latter can never sponsor Healthcare Professionals directly.
-EFPIA member companies, conversely, can financially support the cost of travelling, registration, and lodging of individual Healthcare Professionals to attend European third-party conferences in accordance with the EFPIA Code – and from 1 January 2021 onwards, as long as the Event has been vetted as compliant.
+The type of support is regulated under the respective EFPIA and MedTech Europe Codes.
+As such, what and how EFPIA member companies can support Events and Healthcare Professionals, differs from MedTech Europe member companies.
+The latter can not sponsor Healthcare Professionals directly.
+EFPIA member companies, conversely, can financially support the cost of travelling, registration, and lodging of individual Healthcare Professionals to attend European third-party conferences in accordance with the EFPIA Code, as long as the Event has been vetted as compliant.

 Both industries have invested in the implementation of self-regulating initiatives, in particular with regards to their interaction with Healthcare Professionals and Healthcare Organisations.
 This move further supports and facilitates their commitment to safeguard these interactions, and preserve the ethical business conduct of the entire healthcare sector, as well as the ability to continue to collaborate with the healthcare community.